nus-cs2103-AY1718S2/addressbook-level4/collated/functional/SuxianAlicia.md

     /**
      * Returns true if given start time is later than end time.
-     * Start time cannot be later than End time if event ends on the same date.
+     * Start time cannot be later than End time if entry ends on the same date.
      */
     private static boolean startTimeIsLaterThanEndTime(StartTime startTime, EndTime endTime) {
         requireAllNonNull(startTime, endTime);